 4. Baby bangs

 Believe it or not, it’s not ALL about the curtain bangs.
 Thanks to Daphne Bridgerton’s Audrey Hepburn inspired hairstyle, itty bitty baby bangs are back on our radar in a major way.
-To make sure yours are bag-a-Duke-worthy, use a scalp scrub before shampooing to remove product build-up, banish excess oil and give limp locks a little lift.
+To make sure yours are bag-a-Duke-worthy, use a deep clean scalp scrub before shampooing to remove product build-up, banish excess oil and give limp locks a little lift.